 How can Menu Guide help?

-As part of our ongoing development work, we will be introducing a new feature so that Menu Guide customers may print labels that meet the forthcoming legal requirements for PPDS food.
+As part of our ongoing development work, we have introduced a label printing function.
+Using our online tool, Menu Guide customers may create, format, style, size and print customised labels that meet the legal requirements for PPDS food.